-While we want your child to develop into an accomplished student, we also want him or her to be a kind, caring and compassionate person.
+While we want your child to develop into an accomplished student, we also want our students to be kind, caring and compassionate people.
 That is why we teach character development skills as part of the regular curriculum, engaging our students to develop essential character traits including respect and integrity.

 Character Development Methods

 With dedicated character development classwork starting in kindergarten, we infuse social and emotional learning into everything we do here at Harker’s lower school.

 - In the classroom, teachers cover respect, gratitude and kindness lessons with classwork, discussion topics, activities and service projects.

 - On the playground, students learn to play fairly and safely.

 - In any environment, students learn to use tools from The Toolbox Project, including apology/forgiveness and patience/courage to handle stressful situations or challenging emotions like anger and disappointment.